 - Evacuation prior to hurricanes can pose an increased risk for older adults, particularly those who live in assisted living facilities, depend upon at-home care, or are no longer able to drive.
 The move to a shelter, even on a temporary basis, can be difficult and expensive for older adults who depend upon medication and medical equipment.

 - The loss of power, even for short periods of time, due to severe weather can be particularly challenging to aging adults who depend upon medical equipment, such as breathing machines or ventilators.

 - Poor air quality from dust, increasing ozone, or wildfire smoke can impact lung function, exacerbating conditions such as asthma and COPD, and can increase the risk of heat attack in older adults.

-Poor physical health from chronic illness can place aging populations at increased health risk from extreme climate events; however, the process of aging, even without chronic illness, can impair the ability of the body to regulate body temperature.
+Poor physical health from chronic illness can place aging populations at increased health risk from extreme weather and climate events.
+Even without chronic illness, the process of aging can impair the ability of the body to regulate body temperature or heal quickly.